GradleUp/gratatouille/README.md

 }
 ```

-Write your plugin task action as a top-level Kotlin pure function annotated with `@GTaskAction`:
+Write your task action as a pure top-level Kotlin function annotated with `@GTaskAction`:

 ```kotlin
 @GTaskAction